Do DHT Blockers Work?

 Saw palmetto is the most popular natural DHT blocker out there.

-Pumpkin seed oil is another DHT blocker with some proven results.
+Pumpkin seed oil is another DHT blocker with some results.
+There is only one study done on it and the results are slightly misleading.

 There are plenty of other natural blockers too.